Author: Jon Brydges

 This statement was prepared on 28/09/2020 when it was first published.

-Stream was last tested on 27/05/2020.
+Stream was last tested in January 2021.
 The test was carried out by the Digital Accessibility Centre.

 The testing was based around a learner journey and covered all front-end pages.